 offer on-site internet access and access to online journals;

-provide photocopying facilities on site, charges will apply;
+provide photocopying facilities on site, Library and archive charges and copyright information will apply;

-provide copies of journal articles or book chapters as requested (see copyright notes).
+provide copies of journal articles or book chapters as requested (see Library and archive charges and copyright information notes).

 We ask that:

-as a member you adhere to the borrowing rules on the borrower form;
+- as a member you adhere to the terms detailed above

 If your enquiry requires more time and research then you are welcome to come and use our resources in person.

-We can provide a small amount of weather data for free but requests for larger volumes of data should go through the Met Office Customer Centre.
+We can provide a small amount of weather data for free but requests for larger volumes of data should go through the Contact us.

 All information originating from the Met Office is subject to Crown Copyright.

 Data provided by the National Meteorological Library must not be used in any legal dispute or insurance claim.
-Data for this purpose can be obtained by contacting the Met Office Customer Centre.
+Data for this purpose can be obtained by contacting the Contact us.